xzeus44/bitflyer-inago-scalping-bot/README.md

-# BitFlyer Inago Scalping Bot
+# bitFlyer Inago Scalping Bot

 This is an attempt to replicate [AKAGAMI's InagoScalBot](https://twitter.com/kanakagami1978/status/927877967757189120).
 It trades bitcoin automatically on bitflyer-fx.